morejava/Smartbox-software/doc/raspi-os-installation.md

 ### Modify kernel configuration

-Assuming that a Kernel 3.18.x (or later) is installed, device tree overlays are used to load the needed kernel drivers at startup.
-We need the `w1-gpio` related drivers to enable 1-wire support and `rpi-display` related drivers to enable support for the Watterott RPi display.
-The latter is used for the thermostat application GUI only.
-Please note that, when enabling this overlay, almost all GPIO pins will be used for the display and are not available to other applications any more.
+Assuming that a Kernel 4.0 (or later) is installed, device tree overlays are used to load the needed kernel drivers at startup.
+We need to enable and configure a number of drivers to make certain hardware components work properly.

-Add the overlays and parameters for 1-wire bus and, only if needed, RPI display to /boot/config.txt:
+The following overlays need to be added to the kernel configuration file `/boot/config.txt`

+#### Raspberry Pi model B based device

+1-wire temp bus is used for the DS18B20 sensors, default pin is 4

     dtoverlay=w1-gpio,gpiopin=4

+SPI is used for DHT sensor (disable this if touchscreen is used)

+    dtparam=spi=on

+Enable this if Watterott RPi resistive touchscreen is used

     dtoverlay=rpi-display,speed=32000000,rotate=270

+#### Compute module based device

+The compute model based custom device integrates some additional hardware which needs to be enabled.

+i2c-0 is used for RTC chip (on alternative pins 28, 29)

+    dtparam=i2c0=on

+i2c-1 is used for cap touchscreen input  (on pins 2, 3)

+    dtparam=i2c1=on

+SPI is used for DHT sensor (on alternative pins 37, 38) (disable this if touchscreen is used)

+    dtparam=spi=on

+1-wire temp bus is used for the DS18B20 sensors, specify alternative pin (default 4)
+* Sensor connector 1: pin 38
+* Sensor connector 2: pin  0

+    dtoverlay=w1-gpio,gpiopin=0

+Second serial line is used for XRF or DPI module (on alternative pins 32, 33)

+    dtoverlay=uart1,txd1_pin=32,rxd1_pin=33

+Enable this if Adafruit PiTFT resistive touchscreen is used

+    dtoverlay=pitft28-resistive,speed=32000000,rotate=270

 ### Install additional packages

 Now the needed packages which are missing from the base system will be installed.